Ask us a question...

-Non-professional cameras are fine (no large or detachable lenses) but please don’t bring iPads or selfie-sticks because you’ll be asked to put them away.
+Small, compact cameras are fine (no large or detachable lenses, nothing that looks professional) but please don’t bring iPads, selfie-sticks, GoPros or similar.

 The artist has the final say though & in some cases they insist on no photography at all - we'll try and mention this via our social channels ahead of the event but always best to check with our staff on the night.

 Afraid not, we don’t do ‘pass outs’ or re-admittance if you leave the building.

 Most shows may use strobe lighting and smoke effects and there’s usually signage up to let you know.
 If this is an issue, please let a member of staff know.